 - Visit four: A frequently sampled, tolbutamide-modified intravenous-glucose tolerance test (FSIGT) and abdominal CT scan were performed

-- Visit five: Vital signs, waist to hip ratio, diet evaluation, fasted glucose, insulin, lipoproteins and apoprotein B were measured, LDL size was measured and DNA was stored
+- Visit five: Vital signs, waist to hip ratio, diet evaluation, fasting glucose, insulin, lipoproteins and apoprotein B were measured, LDL size was measured and DNA was stored

 - Visits six to 10: Vital signs, lipoprotein measurements, dietary intake evaluation were assessed at these visits, which occurred at the beginning and end of the four-week intervention periods.
 One month separated each of the intervention periods.

-Lipoprotein analysis: Fasting total triglyceride, total blood cholesterol, LDL, HDL and plasma Apo B levels were analyzed using plasma.
+Lipoprotein analysis: Fasting total triglyceride, total cholesterol, LDL-C, HDL-C and plasma Apo B levels were analyzed using plasma.

 Egg consumption: The intervention consisted of daily ingestion of two or four eggs or an equivalent placebo, measured using three-day food records.

-- Weight status: Determined using body mass index calculated using measured height and weight
+- Weight status: Determined using BMI calculated using measured height and weight

 - Initial N: N=279